EIP-Pivot/Tutorial/Pivot - myCube.md

 ## Modify the cube

-We are now going to use the component menu to modify the varialbles of our cube.
+We are now going to use the component menu to modify the variables of our cube.
 The "transform" component has built-in tools to modify its value without using the component menu.

 ![enter image description here](https://cdn.discordapp.com/attachments/677099357173973014/995977906549428265/unknown.png)